mimiyin/choreographic-interventions-s19/README.md

       * What are all the ways in which Kylian is working with space?
 How are the spaces defined?
       * Why angular spaces?
 Why sharp edges?
 How would it be different if he used more traditional spotlights?
    * Complete [Chapter 3.0-3.3](https://docs.google.com/document/d/16GRMBthdGza-gdJMk5kWmJ7YWrDQK6pNZM6FWhlyQhw/edit?usp=sharing) of the Workbook

 ***

-## Week 8: Space
+## Week 7: Space | Divisions

 ### Questions
-   * Can space be emotional?
+   * What are all the ways to divide a space?
    * What are all the ways to define space?
    * What are all the ways to interact with a space?
-   * How do you choreograph a "dynamic" space, one that changes over time?
-   * What is the difference between a space and a terrain?
-   * How do terrains influence movement?
-   * Can we define virtual terrains with sound?

 ### In-class
    * Interacting with dynamic spaces.